A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition

 \section{Conclusion}

-We derived a shape-Newton method to solve generic free-boundary problems.
-The linearised problems are obtained by applying the Hadamard formula for shape derivatives to the two sets of weak forms of the free boundary problem.
-After the linearisation and neglecting the small-valued terms, the linearised problem can be solved by a Newton-like scheme with an approximated Jacobian matrix.
+We derived a shape-Newton method to solve generic free-boundary problems with the nonlinear Bernoulli boundary condition.
+The linearised system is obtained from applying the Hadamard formula for shape derivatives to a suitable weak form of the free boundary problem.
+After linearisation and neglecting higher-order terms, one obtains a linear boundary-valued problem to be solved at each iteration.

-The linearisation for the problem with the Dirichlet boundary condition is relatively standard, and we use a straightforward numerical experiment with a manufactured solution to test the numerical schemes.
-The results agree well with the exact solutions and converge superlinearly.